Trouble in Waterlily

 Locations

-Tomb Entrance.
-The entrance of the tomb overgrown with vines and brush being guarded by two (2) Skeletons with shortswords and shields bearing a half moon crest.
+The entrance of the tomb overgrown with vines and brush being guarded by two skeletons with shortswords and shields bearing a half moon crest.
 A fairy, Eryn, hides behind the tomb entrance in the brush silently motioning to the players to help!

 Scene: Boggle's Riddles